neurogym/neurogym/README.md

 #### Step 2: Install neurogym

-Then install neurogym as follows:
+Then install the latest version of `neurogym` as follows:

 ```bash
 pip install neurogym